An extension of the Moran process using type-specific connection graphs: Our Results

 \section{Our Results}

-In this paper, we introduce and study for the first time a generalization of the model of \cite{L05} by assuming that different types of individuals perceive the population through different graphs defined on the same vertex set, namely $G_R = (V, E_R)$ for residents and $G_M = (V, E_M)$ for mutants.
+In this work, we introduce and study a generalization of the model of \cite{L05} by assuming that different types of individuals perceive the population through different graphs defined on the same vertex set, namely $G_R = (V, E_R)$ for residents and $G_M = (V, E_M)$ for mutants.
 In this model, we study the fixation probability, i.e. the probability that eventually only mutants remain in the population, for various pairs of graphs.

 In particular, in Section \ref{abstraction} we initially prove a tight upper bound (Theorem \ref{thm:generalupper}) on the fixation probability for the general case of an arbitrary pair of digraphs.
-Next, we prove a generalization of the Isothermal Theorem of \cite{L05}, that provides sufficient conditions for a pair of graphs to have fixation probability equal to the fixation probability of a clique pair, namely $f_\text{Moran} \stackrel{def}{=} f_{CL, CL} = \left(1-\frac{1}{r}\right)/\left(1-\frac{1}{r^n}\right)$; this corresponds to the absorption probability of a simple birth-death process with forward bias $r$.
+Next, we prove a generalization of the Isothermal Theorem of \cite{L05}, that provides sufficient conditions for a pair of graphs to have fixation probability equal to the fixation probability of a clique pair, namely $f_\text{Moran} \stackrel{def}{=} f(K_n , K_n) = \left(1-\frac{1}{r}\right)/\left(1-\frac{1}{r^n}\right)$, for $r \in \mathbb{R}_{>0} \setminus \{1\}$; this corresponds to the absorption probability of a simple birth-death process with forward bias $r$.
 It is worth noting that it is easy to find small counterexamples of pairs of graphs for which at least one of the two conditions of Theorem 2 does not hold and yet the fixation probability is equal to $f_{\text{Moran}}$; hence we do not prove necessity.